oharac/provRmd/prov_to_do.md

 ### To do:

-* add sequence tracking
-    * how to deal with code chunks in sequence?
-    * maybe: just set sequence = 0 (or 1) manually in script_prov
 * how to do memory tracking/profiling
 * can the footer be added as a command?
-    * direct call to knit child
+    * direct call to knit child?
+    * seems to be issues with plotting graphs and tables... wtf

 ### Instructions/documentation